why Shopify Inc. [SHOP] is a Good Choice for Investors After New Price Target of $61.91

 Exane BNP Paribas have made an estimate for Shopify Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on May 24, 2023.

-Shopify Inc. [SHOP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.26.
-With this latest performance, SHOP shares gained by 7.26% in over the last four-week period, additionally plugging by 74.77% over the last 6 months – not to mention a rise of 73.84% in the past year of trading.
+Shopify Inc. [SHOP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.27.
+With this latest performance, SHOP shares gained by 12.96% in over the last four-week period, additionally plugging by 97.92% over the last 6 months – not to mention a rise of 95.46% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Shopify Inc. [SHOP] shares currently have an operating margin of -11.86 and a Gross Margin at +48.52.
 Shopify Inc.’s Net Margin is presently recorded at -61.79.